 If you were wondering why your profile picture on WhatsApp showed up blurry, then continue on.

-The reason your photos are blurry and lose quality after posting is either the aspect ratio is incorrect so WhatsApp will compress your image.
+Your WhatsApp profile picture is blurry and loses quality after posting is because the aspect ratio is incorrect so WhatsApp will compress your image.
 To avoid WhatsApp ruining the quality of your photos, you need to have the correct aspect ratio.

 All photos are constrained within 500 pixels (px) by 500 px so this results in compression.
 WhatsApp makes your photos blurry for the best user experience in photo loading, optimizing network connectivity, and taking up minimal space in the phone’s memory and drive.